Nico-Curti/NumPyNet/README.md

 # Neural Networks in Pure NumPy - NumPyNet

-Implementation in **pure** numpy of neural networks models.
+Implementation in **pure** `Numpy` of neural networks models.
-This library is usefull as testing framework for optimized codes.
+This library is useful as testing framework for optimized codes.

 * [Overview](#overview)
 * [Theory](#theory)